kipngenohaaron/KipngenohPortfolio/README.md

 ## Project Description

 #### "Welcome to my personal portfolio website!
-I'm John Doe, a passionate web developer with a keen eye for design.
+I'm Kipngenoh Aaron Rotich, a passionate web developer with a keen eye for design.
 This website is my digital playground where I showcase my skills, projects, and creative endeavors"...Thank you for visiting my portfolio website, and I hope my work resonates with you.
 Let's create something amazing together!..

 ## Setting up project